 Reunion Neuroscience Puts in Place At-The-Market Equity Facility

-/EIN News/ -- TORONTO, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Reunion Neuroscience Inc. (TSX: REUN, NASDAQ: REUN) ("Reunion" or the “Company”), a biopharmaceutical company committed to developing innovative and patented therapeutic solutions for underserved mental health conditions, today announced that it has entered into an equity distribution agreement with Canaccord Genuity to establish an at-the-market equity facility.
+TORONTO, Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Reunion Neuroscience Inc. REUNREUN ("Reunion" or the "Company"), a biopharmaceutical company committed to developing innovative and patented therapeutic solutions for underserved mental health conditions, today announced that it has entered into an equity distribution agreement with Canaccord Genuity to establish an at-the-market equity facility.

 Pursuant to the at-the-market equity facility (ATM Facility), the Company may, at its discretion sell up to US$10,000,000 of its common shares through "at-the-market" issuances on the Nasdaq Stock Market in the United States.
 No common shares will be offered or sold on the Toronto Stock Exchange or any other marketplace in Canada.
 The Company intends to use the net proceeds from the ATM Facility, if any, principally for general corporate purposes to fund ongoing operations.